hapijs/hapi/docs/Reference.md

 - `route` - the route configuration object after defaults are applied.
 - `server` - the server object.
 - `session` - Special key reserved for plugins implementing session support.
-Plugins utilizing this key must check for `null` value to ensure there is no conflict with another similar plugin.
+Plugins utilizing this key must check for `null` value to ensure there is no conflict with another similar server.
 - `state` - an object containing parsed HTTP state information (cookies) where each key is the cookie name and value is the matching cookie content after processing using any registered cookie definition.
 - `url` - the parsed request URI.